- Depression Is An Illness, Not Just A State Of Mind

 Can Depression Be Prevented?

 It is not entirely possible to prevent depression, considering that sometimes, there are biological factors at play.
-However, you can minimize the risk by ensuring that the child grows up in a healthy environment, eats healthy food, and leads a healthy lifestyle.
+However, you can minimize the risk by ensuring that the child grows up in a healthy environment, has a balanced diet, and leads a healthy lifestyle.
 A happy childhood, however, does not bring down the risk of depression entirely.

 Depression is a serious issue that can impact your teenager’s life in a significant way.
 How you handle the medical condition will have a direct impact on how quickly your child can get out of it and lead a healthy life.
 Do not take depression for granted, for it not only affects the teen’s outlook on life but may also put him at risk of some extreme reaction.